Title

 Republic Act No. 11573 aims to simplify and harmonize land laws in the Philippines, providing land tenure security through judicial and administrative titling processes, while also clarifying the conditions for obtaining a free patent for agricultural land and filing a petition for confirmation of imperfect titles.

-The State's policy is to simplify, update, and harmonize provisions of land laws to remove ambiguity, and to provide land tenure security by continuing judicial and administrative titling processes.
+RA 11573 declares the policy of the State to simplify, update, and harmonize related land laws to remove ambiguity, while providing land tenure security by continuing judicial and administrative titling processes.

-The CENRO or PENRO must process the application within one hundred and twenty (120) days from filing, including compliance with notices and legal requirements.
+CENRO/PENRO must process the application within one hundred and twenty (120) days from filing, including required notices and legal requirements.

-The parties may seek the proper administrative and judicial remedies to resolve such conflicts.
+Parties may seek proper administrative and judicial remedies.

 Analyze Cases Smarter, Faster